– Institute for Protest and Social Movements Research

 These questions necessitate continued and systematic analyses.
 However, research on protest and social movements has mostly remained fragmentary and episodic.
 For the most part, studies of social mobilisation have been relegated to a niche existence within the social sciences.

 The Institut für Protest- und Bewegungsforschung (ipb, Institute for Protest and Social Movement Studies) was founded with the intention to fill this gap.
-As a research hub it connects more than 180 social movement scholars from Germany, Europe and across the world whose research is defined by a perspective on politics ‘from below’.
+As a research hub it connects scholars from Germany, and beyond whose research is defined by a perspective on politics ‘from below’.
 This network aims to facilitate collaborative research projects in the spirit of public sociology and to contribute through its work to the development of sustainable solutions to pressing social issues of our times.

 • conduct research projects and create expertise;